mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Step 4 - Preparing Gunicorn
 ---------------------------
-In this step, we must connect Gunicorn to the project using _wsgi.py_.
+In this step, we must connect gunicorn to the project using _wsgi.py_.

 > **Note**
 > Gunicorn package installed with _requirements.txt_.